 Nobody loves email.
 But for business, we all use it.
 You might have a Facebook page instead of a website but you will still have an email address.
 It’s been around a long time.
 I remember my father coming home from work in the early eighties.
 He had just installed email for his team.
 He saw the potential and tried to convince me it was the best thing since the invention of the calculator.
 I was pretty sure it was not going to catch on.
 I know, don’t expect me to assess new technology with any accuracy.
 I felt the same way about AOL’s instant messenger.
-Why wouldn’t you just phone?
+Why wouldn’t you just call?

 So despite my misgivings and the depredations of spam, email is still with us and showing little sign of fading away.
 In a business context it is, of course, the preferred messaging system.
 But when you look closely it is more than that.
 In many organizations it is the default workflow tool.
 We move stuff along using email.
 A ton of stuff.